TSABM/inbre-retina/README.md

 # internship
 Code and documents for the internship

+## Day 46 7/30.24
+10:54 am -

+took some time but now it works as expected.
+The fields are hidden till a box is selected and then it live updates the values one way from the canvas to the fields.
+However there are a coupel issues.
+1. The fields appearing causes resize issues when drawing the first box.
+2. I have not yet tested if the fields alter the boxes as they should
+3. When deselecting a box the fields continue to interact with the last selected box instead of going blank or hiding.

+I think the solution will have to go as follows: First the fields should either not expand the window when initalized, or they should begin shown.
+Second I need to improve how the selected field is handled.
+It should be None when deselected and the fields should be unable to be interacted with.
+Furthermore as of now the fields and labels need to be bounded by the image size, and I need to work on image rendering to work out some sort of zoom in and out system for the canvas.

+## Day 45 7/29/24
+10:51 am - 11:37 pm
+1:30 pm - 3:16 pm
+4:11 pm - 4:25 pm

+working on displaying label data.
+Does not work yet, though I fixed crashing while selecting.
+Ok slight problem.
+I now display the fields when selecting but 1.
+The fields are empty and 2.
+The fields never hide and multiply when selecting more than one box.
+The first is probably an issue with not hiding the fields.

 ## Day 44 7/27/24
 12:50 pm - 1:36 pm
 2:12 pm - 4:12 pm